This research project examines methods to unlock more local benefits from green transitions and how these can be supported and amplified.

 Step 2 is mapping of different methods that exist in the Nordic countries for establishing bottom-up, community-centered green transition initiatives.
 It also involves a combination of legal and policy analysis of the current structural barriers, mixed with a round of expert interviews as well as a cross-analysis of results from Steps 1 and 2.

-3. Identifying pathways forward
+3. Identifying ways forward